BradleyLawson/Azure-104T100/12 - Configure Azure Virtual Network Peering/Extend Peering with User-defined Routes and Service Chaining.md

-# Extending Peering with User-Defined Routes and Service Chaining Simplified
+# Extending Peering with User-Defined Routes and Service Chaining

 Virtual network peering is limited to communication within the peering network.
 To enable traffic between resources and networks outside this private peering, you need additional mechanisms.